collective/volto-hydra/README.md

    - this will improve the editor experience with just a few lines of code

 Why Hydra?
-- it turns the Volto CMS into one with many detached heads (frontends) that you can switch between while editing.
+- It gives Headless Plone a Quanta CMS UI but with one or more decoupled heads (frontends) that you can switch between while editing.
-  It is cutting Volto's head off so many more can grow in it's place.
+  Decoupled means they are seperated from Hyrda and Plone in both where they can be hosted and what framework they can use.

+What is Quanta?
+- [Quanta](https://github.com/plone/volto/issues/4332) is an iteration on the design system and editing UI that Volto impliments
+- Hydra is using Volto as it's base and where parts are reimplimented it is being done closer to the Quanta design.

 ## Want to try the editor?